1. Home

 By: Adam Burns

 This iconic car ferry, steeped in history and tradition, not only provides essential transit services but also represents a bygone era of maritime travel, earning it a beloved place in the hearts of travelers and locals alike.
+The Badger has operated across the lake since entering service for the Chesapeake & Ohio Railway in 1953.

 Remarkably, it stands as the final coal-powered passenger vessel still in service on the Great Lakes, earning the designation of a National Historic Landmark on January 20, 2016.
-Named in homage to the athletic teams of the University of Wisconsin, known as the Wisconsin Badgers, the ferry operates seasonally from May to October.
+Named in homage to the athletic teams of the University of Wisconsin, known as the Badgers, the ferry operates seasonally from May to October.

 921841284671225372836892398637.jpgChesapeake & Ohio SW9 #5256 unloads the "Badger" at Ludington, Michigan during the 1950s.